List The Differences Between Plant And Animal Cells

 Centrioles and Lysosomes: Animal Cell Specialties

 While plant cells have cell walls, chloroplasts, and large vacuoles, animal cells possess structures that plant cells lack, most notably centrioles and lysosomes.
-Centrioles are cylindrical structures composed of microtubules, primarily involved in cell division.
+That's why centrioles are cylindrical structures composed of microtubules, primarily involved in cell division.
 They are found in pairs and play a critical role in organizing the spindle fibers that separate chromosomes during mitosis and meiosis.
 Plant cells, however, do not have centrioles and rely on other mechanisms to organize microtubules during cell division.

 Lysosomes are membrane-bound organelles containing digestive enzymes that break down cellular waste, debris, and ingested materials.
 They are responsible for intracellular digestion, recycling cellular components, and eliminating pathogens.
 Lysosomes fuse with vesicles containing materials to be digested, and their enzymes break down complex molecules into simpler ones that can be reused by the cell.
 This process is essential for maintaining cellular health and function.